AMORE: Adaptive Multi-Output Operator Network for Stiff Chemical Kinetics: Computational experiment: Syngas problem

-We know that $\tanh(\;)$ is bounded in $(-1,1)$.
+We know that $\tanh(\:.\:)$ is bounded in $(-1,1)$.
 Thus, in order to account for the exclusion of the limit, i.e., -1 and 1, we consider the multiplication factor $1.05$.
 Furthermore, 1.05 also acts as a limit for how much extrapolation we expect in case we need to predict extrapolated data.
 We implemented the PoU in the DeepONet and incorporated loss due to conservation of mass in the loss function as discussed in \Cref{Subsection:POU and CoM}.
 We trained the DeepONet with the three different loss functions discussed earlier.
-First, the standard MSE loss function with additional loss due to conservation of mass (ref. \Cref{Eq:Loss:Data_loss,Eq:Combined loss data+CoM,Eq:Loss conservation of mass}).
-In this case, we consider the weighting coefficient for $\mathcal{L}_\text{CoM}$ ($\mathcal{W}_{\text{CoM}}$) in \Cref{Eq:Combined loss data+CoM} as 0.1.
+First, the standard MSE loss function with additional loss due to CoM (ref. \Cref{Eq:Loss:Data_loss,Eq:Combined loss data+CoM,Eq:Loss conservation of mass}).In this case, we consider the weighting coefficient for $\mathcal{L}_\text{CoM}$ ($\mathcal{W}_{\text{CoM}}$) in \Cref{Eq:Combined loss data+CoM} as 0.1.
 The second loss function is the adaptive loss function ``Type-A" given by \Cref{Eq:Adaptive loss:Type-A} with $\mathcal{R}_1 = j = 12$.
 As discussed earlier, we initialized each weight as $\mathcal{W}_a = 1$.
 In this case, we consider the weight ($\mathcal{W}_{\text{CoM}}$) in \Cref{Eq:Combined loss data+CoM} as the $0.1$ times the sum of the weights of the data loss, i.e., $\mathcal{W}_\text{CoM} = 0.1\times \sum \mathcal{W}_a$.
-The third loss function is the adaptive loss function ``Type-B" given by \Cref{Eq:Adaptive loss:Type-B} with $\mathcal{R}_2 = j\times bs = 12\times 205,920$, with initial value of each weight as $\mathcal{W}_{ba}=1$.
+The third loss function is the adaptive loss function ``Type-B" given by \Cref{Eq:Adaptive loss:Type-B} with $\mathcal{R}_2 = j\times bs = 12\times 205920$, with initial value of each weight as $\mathcal{W}_{ba}=1$.
 In this case, we consider the weight ($\mathcal{W}_{\text{CoM}}$) in \Cref{Eq:Combined loss data+CoM} as the $0.1$ times the sum of the weights of the data loss, i.e., $\mathcal{W}_\text{CoM} = 0.1\times \sum \mathcal{W}_{ba}$.
 We also like to mention that as we consider mini-batch, the $\mathcal{W}_\text{CoM}$ changes with each mini-batch, even in the same epoch.
 This is because we have calculated $\mathcal{W}_\text{CoM}$ for a respective $\mathcal{W}_{ba}$ corresponding to a particular mini-batch.
-We have updated the self-adaptive weights, $\mathcal{W}_a$ and $\mathcal{W}_{ba}$ after $100$ epochs and at every $50$ epochs.
-We train the DeepONets up to 15,000 epochs using the Adam \cite{Kingma_2014adam} optimizer in Tensorflow version 2 environment with 64-bit data precision.
-We consider $60$ mini-batches (i.e., each batch size $3432$) up to a 5,000 epoch, after that $120$ mini-batches (i.e., each batch size $1716$) of the branch input.
-To check the influence of the initialization of the DeepONet parameters on the accuracy, we train the DeepONets with three independent training runs.
+We update the self-adaptive weights, $\mathcal{W}_a$ and $\mathcal{W}_{ba}$ after $100$ epochs and at every $50$ epochs.
 The mean of relative $L_2$ error (as discussed in \Cref{Subsection:Error matric} with $n_t+1=101$) for each of the three different runs and different methods is shown in \Cref{Table:Syngas:L2 error one step}.
 We observed that in the case of DON, the error reduces from approx $0.154\%$ to approx $0.064\%$ when considering adaptive weight in the loss function (i.e., adaptive loss function Type-B).
 In the case of DOK, the error reduces from approx $0.101\%$ to approx $0.043\%$.
 The difference between the mean of relative $L_2$ error for the three independent runs is very small, showing the robustness of the training and the minimum effect of initialization of the DeepONet parameters.
-The convergences of the mean of relative $L_2$ error with epochs for different methods and runs are shown in \Cref{Figure:Syngas:Convergence L2 error one step} (in \Cref{Appendix:Subsection:Syngas problem}).
-The three independent runs follow a similar convergence path with epochs.